jakemoves/cohort-server/README.md

 - `npm install -g jest`
 - `jest app && jest websocket` (the '&&' forces these to run one after the other, they fail if run in parallel which is what happen if you just run `jest`)

+### obtaining secret key files
+- ask project lead for the dot-env file, or generate a JWT key and add it to a .env file with the entry name 'JWT_SECRET' (e.g. `JWT_SECRET=[your generated key]`)
+- put this .env file in the root folder

 ### building the server
 - `npm install`
-- `npm build`
+- `npm run build`

-### building all the things
+### building the admin site
-This script builds all components (server, admin site, blog) and copies the built admin site and blog to the correct folders under /public.
-- `npm install` (if you're doing this immediately after pulling changes)
+- if you haven't already: `cd admin-site && yarn install && cd ..`
-- `npm run build-all`
+- `npm run build-admin-site` will build the admin site and copy it to /public/admin

-### obtaining secret key files
-- ask project lead for the dot-env file
-- put this in the root folder
+- the admin site is served at /admin

 ### starting the server
 - `node lib/cohort-server.js`